dx-hub-ui/budgy-app/docs/supabase-setup.md

 Sprint 3 wires the dashboard metrics and CSV export to live Supabase data.
 After completing the steps above:

 1. Refresh the dashboard (`/`) and use the selector to switch between months.
-The headline cards update totals and expense counts based on Supabase queries.
+The headline cards update totals and transaction counts based on Supabase queries.
-2. Confirm that the “Recentes” list shows the 20 most recent expenses, including descriptions and category context where available.
+2. Confirm that the “Recentes” list shows the 20 most recent transactions, including descriptions and category context where available.
 3. Visit `/export`, choose the same month, and click **Baixar CSV**.
-The downloaded file should contain every expense within the selected window along with category names and formatted amounts.
+The downloaded file should contain every transaction within the selected window along with category names and formatted amounts.
 4. Open the CSV in a spreadsheet editor to confirm UTF-8 encoding and escaped quotes.

 If any of these steps fail, re-run `pnpm dev` to observe console output and ensure the Supabase environment variables are set.